ashutosh264/Pasckathon_Friends/README.md

 ### Step1:
-To use it on your machine run npm install from the terminal
+To run this project on your local machine, run npm install from terminal in project directory.

 ### Step2:
-Also add firebase configs to dasboard.hbs , login.hbs and index.js
+Add firebase configurations to required files.

 ### Step3:
-Dowmload service account keys and paste it in firebase-key.json file
+Download service account keys by [creating new project in firebase console](https://firebase.google.com/docs/projects/learn-more) and paste those keys in firebase-key.json file

 ### Deployed at:
 https://codarc.herokuapp.com/